 Fret Buzz is a fairly common problem with both electric and acoustic guitars.
-Electric guitar kits typically require a bit of work setting up for ideal playability after assembling.
-In a nutshell fret buzz occurs when your guitar string vibrates against the frets of your guitar neck, it’s a fairly common but frustrating problem.
-In some cases it can be solved by changing your old strings that have built up too much of a film, however it can also be related to the straightness of your guitar neck which is a little more involved to fix.
+In a nutshell, fret buzz occurs when your guitar string vibrates against the frets of your guitar neck, it’s a fairly common but frustrating problem.
+In some cases it can be solved by changing your old strings that have built up too much of a film, however, it can also be related to the straightness of your guitar neck which is a little more involved.

-In some cases you may experience some minor buzzing when playing or in more extreme cases your string will actually completely deaden when you fret a higher note.
+In some cases, you may experience some minor buzzing when playing or in more extreme cases your string will actually completely deaden when you fret a higher note.
 There are several potential solutions that can help you reduce fret buzz.
-Very simply, you either need to fix a problem with the instrument itself, or in some cases fix your technique.
+Quite simply, you either need to fix a problem with the instrument itself or in some cases fix your technique.

 Troubleshooting the Guitar